SowmyaT04/Options_and_Markets/README.md

 This repository contains assignments and practical work from an **Options Strategies and Market Analysis** course, covering options fundamentals, pricing models, Greeks, trading strategies, technical analysis, backtesting, and portfolio risk management through applied Python-based analysis.

 Each assignment lives in its own folder with its own code, data, and notes.
 Only assignments that involve actual code are included — write-up/theory-only assignments are left out.
-Code is being cleaned up gradually (Assignment 2 is updated so far), so quality varies a bit across folders for now.
+Code is being cleaned up gradually (Assignment 2 is updated so far), so quality and dates of the options chosen vary a bit across folders for now.

 ## 📚 What This Project Covers